How to apply – Community Leadership in Justice Fellowship

 Call for applications, 2018/2019 or 2019/2020 academic terms

-Through these fellowships, the Foundation brings together leaders from public interest organizations with Ontario universities, law schools, and community colleges, with a common focus on improving access to justice.
+Through its CLJF program, the Foundation brings together leaders from public interest organizations with Ontario universities, law schools, and community colleges, with a common focus on improving access to justice.

 The fellowships aim to:

 - Provide an opportunity for professional development and renewal for a recognized community leader

 - Strengthen the bond between academia and public interest organizations, promote better alignment of academic and community agendas, and result in partnerships that last beyond the term of the fellowship

 - Broaden and enrich faculty and students’ academic experience through innovative approaches to teaching and learning

 - Build bridges across disciplines for the benefit of the broader community

 - Activism and leadership, such as through discussion groups, collaborative projects, public lectures, network-building between researchers and the public interest community

 The Law Foundation of Ontario is looking for creative proposals for new work; the proposal cannot be for replacement faculty to teach an existing course.
 Ideally, all three partners (fellow, academic institution and public interest organization) will expose one another to distinct and challenging perspectives on law and the justice system.